 3. Try to discover commonalities

 You likely have more in common with others than you might think!
 If you’re having trouble connecting with someone, see what common ground you share.

-Perhaps you both love the same restaurant, or maybe you share in a favorite sport or team.
-But you won’t be able to find these commonalities unless you show an interest in the well being of others.
-You’ll have to be willing to invest your time and energy into discovering what’s important to others, while sharing what’s important to you in return.
+Perhaps you both love the same restaurant, or maybe you share a favorite sport or team.
+But you won’t be able to find these commonalities unless you show an interest in the well-being of others.
+You’ll have to be willing to invest your time and energy into discovering what’s important to others while sharing what’s important to you in return.